techmeetsmoney0-max/privacy-policy/index.md

 ## Who operates this tool

-This tool is operated by Mekki [your surname], an individual creator...
+This tool is operated by Mekki [surname], an individual creator
 Contact: your.email@gmail.com

-Contact: [www.youtube.com/@TechMeetsMoney0]
+Contact: TechMeetsMoney0@gmail.com

 ## What this tool does